denalicloud/legal/gdpr-subcontractors.md

 ### 1. In the case of network planning and engineering consulting

- – Denali Golden Core Limited, London, W1B 3HH, UK
+ – Denali Golden Core Limited, London, W1B 3HH, Great Britain

 ### 2. In case of IaaS resources platform, located in Germany